karam084/todo-list/README.md

 # todo-list
-Create a full-stack application using Angular for the frontend and .NET Core for the backend.
+Create a full-stack application using Angular for the Frontend and .NET Core for the Backend.
 The application should allow users to manage a simple to-do list.